Schumer: More boys die from drowning than girls

 Statistics have long shown that drowning poses a risk for children.
 But an analysis by Schumer's office highlights what appears to be a disturbing trend.

-In 2016, 306 boys four years old and younger drowned, almost twice the number of girls the same age who died, according to the analysis.
+In 2016, 306 boys 4 years old and younger drowned, almost twice the number of girls the same age who died, according to the analysis.

 For boys, that was a 13 percent rise from 2014, when 270 drowned.
 Though the number of girls who drowned also rose, it was by a smaller amount: from 147 to 157, the analysis shows.